 Driver Training Program

 What Does a UVAC Driver Do?

-The driver on duty is responsible for the general welfare of the ambulance, as well as the safe transport of the crew and patients.
-All UVAC drivers have are required to complete AVOC (Ambulance Vehicle Operators Course) as well as meet University of Maine System requirements to operate University vehicles and in addition, complete a specialized UVAC training regiment.
+The driver on duty is responsible for the general welfare of the ambulance, the safe transport of the crew and patients, as well as radio communication with dispatch.
+All UVAC drivers have are required to complete EVOC (Emergency Vehicle Operators Course) as well as meet University of Maine System requirements to operate University vehicles and in addition, complete a specialized UVAC training regiment.

+Driver Training Program